ORFLEM/Hyprland-Sunrise/readme.md

 ## Update

-added support wide monitors 16:9 if you have use wide live wallpaper on ultrawide monitors (21:9) you have use in waybar change_live_bgz, in hyprland exec-once = ... (zoom 0.43) added support change themes
+added support wide monitors 16:9 <br /> if you have use wide live wallpaper on ultrawide monitors (21:9) you have use in waybar change_live_bgz, in hyprland exec-once = ... (zoom 0.43) <br /> added support change themes

 ##  📥 Installation
 > [!IMPORTANT]